postindustria-tech/device-detection-java-examples/README.md

 ## Introduction

+These examples are not distributed as maven jars and need to be built by you.

-This module contains sub-modules - **console**, giving examples that are intended to be run from the command line/console and **web**, illustrating use of 51Degrees Web/Servlet integration.
+This project contains sub-modules - **console**, giving examples that are intended to be run from the command line/console and **web**, illustrating use of 51Degrees Web/Servlet integration.
 There is also a **shared** sub-module containing various helpers for the examples.